Autofiction (album): Background

 In November 2020 it was announced that Suede were in the process of recording a ninth studio album.
 During an interview on the anniversary of Coming Up, lead singer Brett Anderson described the new album's sound as "nasty, brutish and short".
 Eighteen months after the initial announcement, on 23 May 2022, it was announced that the title of the new album was Autofiction and that it would be released via BGM on 16 September the same year.
 Alongside this, the title of the album's lead single was revealed to be "She Still Leads Me On".
 The track, inspired by Anderson's late mother, debuted later that night at a concert in Brussels and was live-streamed to fans via the band's YouTube channel.

 The album's creation followed the release of Anderson's memoirs, Coal Black Mornings in 2018 and Afternoons with the Blinds Drawn the following year.
 This informed the lyrics and themes of the album, leading it to have an autobiographical focus.
-On the title "Autofiction", Anderson stated "Autofiction is a genre that’s part memoir, part fiction, to a certain extent, you’re manipulating the truth.
+On the title, Anderson stated "Autofiction is a genre that's part memoir, part fiction, to a certain extent, you're manipulating the truth.
 No art is 100pc truth.
-Even a memoir in which a writer thinks he’s just delivering the nuts and bolts of his life is still making decisions about what they leave out and what they decide to include.
+Even a memoir in which a writer thinks he's just delivering the nuts and bolts of his life is still making decisions about what they leave out and what they decide to include.
 At the other end of the spectrum, The Lord of the Rings is the ultimate fantasy book, with its wizards and goblins, but it still contains human truths."